Floating-Trees-Inc/Kaleidoscope/README.md

 ## Notes

 This engine is **Windows only** for now.
-More platforms may be added in the future however.
+More platforms may be added in the future however, MacOS being one of my priorities.
+The mindset I have for this engine is to leave rendering and world management up to the game.
+Kaleidoscope is just here to provide the tools to help -- but the way you make and render your game or program is up to you.

+## Projects using Kaleidoscope

+- [Seraph](https://github.com/AmelieHeinrich/Seraph): Showcase renderer for my portfolio
+- RF: Indie game I'm making with the engine.

+## Features

+- RHI with D3D12/Vulkan support - other APIs will be added to the future
+- Input system
+- Asset management
+- Graphics utilities (resource recycling)
+- Custom ImGui renderer